On expansions for nonlinear systems, error estimates and convergence issues: Convergence results and issues

 In this paragraph, we consider linear systems of the form (\ref{EDO_lineaire}).
 Since the Magnus expansion was designed for linear systems, its convergence in this context has received much attention.
 Depending on the exact convergence notion that one considers and on the way one groups terms, different sufficient conditions for the convergence can be derived.
 In \cite{MR886816}, $T \| A \|_{L^\infty(0,T)} \leq 1$ is shown to be a sufficient condition for convergence on $[0,T]$ thanks to a careful estimate of the combinatorial terms.
 In \cite{MR2413145}, $\|A\|_{L^1(0,T)} < \pi$ is shown to be a sufficient condition for convergence using complex analysis.

-We give below a short elementary proof with a sub-optimal constant, for the sake of completeness and because it will be useful later in the article.
+We give below a short elementary proof with a sub-optimal constant, for the sake of completeness and because it will be {used in the sequel}.
 Let $\|\cdot\|$ be a sub-multiplicative norm on $\mathcal{M}_d(\K)$.

-\begin{proposition} Let $T > 0$ and $A \in L^1((0,T);\mathcal{M}_d(\K))$ such that $\|A\|_{L^1_T} < \frac{1}{4}$.
+\begin{proposition} Let $T > 0$ and $A \in L^1((0,T);\mathcal{M}_d(\K))$ such that $\|A\|_{{L^1(0,T)}} < \frac{1}{4}$.
 For each $t \in [0,T]$,

 is well defined in $\mathcal{M}_d(\K)$ and, for every $p\in\K^d$, $x(t;A,p)=e^{-Z_\infty(t)} p$, where the brackets refer to commutators of matrices, i.e.\ $[A,B] = AB-BA$. \end{proposition}

 \begin{proof} \emph{Step 1: Absolute convergence of $Z_\infty(t)$.} Let $r \in \N^*$.
 For every $m \in \intset{1,r}$ and $\mathbf{r} \in \N^m_r$,